mui/mui-x/README.md

 Rest assured that when we release features commercially, it's only because we believe you won't find a better MIT-licensed alternative anywhere else.

-See the [Pricing page](https://mui.com/pricing/) for a detailed comparison of features.
+See the [Licensing page](https://mui.com/x/introduction/licensing/) for complete details.

 ## Plans